code-star/rd-2019-01-18-flow-vs-typescript/README.md

 ##### babel

-Babel is about as straightforward to setup, with one additional configuration file to add:
+Babel is about as straightforward to setup, with one additional configuration file to add, `.babelrc`:

 ```
 {